EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/02_adminPanel/12_recordings.md

 # Recordings
-This page provides a tool to manage the Motion Capture (Mocap) recordings of the Ethereal Engine deployment.
+This page provides a tool to manage the Motion Capture (Mocap) recordings of the iR Engine deployment.

 ![](./images/recordings/list.png)